hucker/frist/README.md

 ### Chrono Object

 In some situations you will need to have all three of these classes together because the filtering you are doing is related to the multiple classes.
 The best way to handle this is with the chrono object.
-The `Chrono` class initiaizlizes all three so you have access to each of the classes, with no race conditions when setting the reference time.
+The `Chrono` class initializes all three so you have access to each of the classes, with no race conditions when setting the reference time.

 ```python
 # Brief Chrono example: create a Chrono and print Age / Cal / Biz properties